up42/docs/source/up42-blocks/processing/data-format-type-conversion.rst

 	You can only set to ``true`` one of the two parameters (``ms`` or ``pan``).

-Example parameters using the :ref:`SPOT DIMAP download block
+Example parameters using the :ref:`SPOT download block
-<spot-dimap-block>` as data source, returning the multispectral product only:
+<spot-download-block>` as data source, returning the multispectral product only:

 .. code-block:: javascript